WICG/nav-speculation/triggers.md

 Authors must currently **duplicate** the URLs they wish to prefetch: a `<link>` in the head of the document and an `<a>` in the body, or use script to synchronize these at runtime.
 Ideally, authors should be able to centrally declare which links are eligible for prefetching and prerendering without needing to rewrite the logic for emitting links into their document or write script to work around the issue.

-The success of libraries like [Quicklink](https://getquick.link/) demonstrates that even relatively simple heuristics can bring significant improvements to navigation preformance and engagement.
+The success of libraries like [Quicklink](https://getquick.link/) demonstrates that even relatively simple heuristics can bring significant improvements to navigation performance and engagement.
 The browser is well-positioned to efficiently provide these and improve them over time, but the current scheme leaves authors to **decide for themselves**, in part by not offering wildcard matching and similar tools to identify the links which can safely be fetched.

 More sophisticated authors often have aggregate **analytics**, user history on their origin, search ranking signal, or other data which provides a useful signal *in combination with* heuristics that apply in general, like the viewport-based heuristic.
 For best results, the browser needs a way to accept this information to make the best prediction possible.